archos-safe-t/connect/README.md

 restart the action.

-All the API calls also have an optional parameter requiredFirmware; you can require that firmware version or newer (for example, 1.4.0 for Ethereum support)
+All the API calls also have an optional parameter requiredFirmware; you can require that firmware version or newer
-- see example xpub-ethereum.

 ## Versions